 Built in 1987, The Witherell Recreation Center was one of the first organizations to bring to the Upper Valley a complete fitness facility with an indoor lap swimming pool, hot tub and many new and exciting programs for people of all ages.
 We currently have 4 fitness studios for group fitness classes, indoor cycling classes, a circuit training room and a free weight room.

 In 1993, we constructed an outdoor park which features a children’s play structure and basketball and tennis courts.
 The park is open to the public at no charge.

 The CCBA contributes substantially to the quality of life in Lebanon and the Upper Connecticut River Valley.
-At present, the Witherell Recreation Center has a membership of 2,500.
+At present, the Witherell Recreation Center has a membership of 2,200.
 One-third of the Center’s members are youngsters; one-tenth are seniors.
-Numerous people with disabilities recreate and exercise at the Center.
-Every year hundreds of area residents take advantage of the free outdoor facilities.
-Dozens of youngsters “drop-in” the CCB each day to enjoy its caring and fun environment.
+We pride ourselves on being very welcoming to all people with different abilities.
+Every year hundreds of area residents are able to enjoy our free outdoor facilities while dozens of youngsters “drop-in” the CCB each day to enjoy its caring and fun environment.

 The CCBA is a tax-exempt organization.
 Our operations are funded primarily from user fees.
 Endowment income enables us to provide discounted and free services.
 It is noteworthy that we receive no Federal, State, or municipal funding.
 Generous support from foundations, service clubs, businesses, and individuals has made it possible for us to construct and improve our facilities.